TheLittleBits/FloppIO-OSS/README.md

 		<li>If asked for reboot, answer no</li>
 		<li>Finish</li>
 	</ol>
   <li>After some setups, a text editor appears.
-Look in the open file for `dtoverlay=...`.
-If it's there, edit the value to `disable-bt`.
+Look in the open file for `dtoverlay=disable-bt`.
+If it's there, you're fine.
 Otherwise, manually add `dtoverlay=disable-bt` to the end of the file.
 Then look for `enable_uart=...`.
-Set the value to 1 and if `enable_uart` is not available, add `enable_uart=1` yourself.
-Press Ctrl-S and Ctrl-X to save and leave the editor.</li>
+Set the value to 1 and if `enable_uart` is not available, add `enable_uart=1` yourself at the end.
+Press Ctrl-S and Ctrl-X to save to leave the editor.</li>
   <li>Your pi will reboot</li>
 </ol>